Syed Emdad Ali: Early life

 Ali was born in 1875 in Bikrampur, Bengal Presidency, British India.
 He graduated from Munshiganj High School and Jagannath College (which is Jagannath University today).
 He did not pursue further studies due to financial issues.

 Career

 Ali taught at a school in Netrokona District after college.
 He joined the British Indian Imperial Police as a Sub-Inspector.
 He was awarded the title Khan Shahib for by British Indian government for his service.
 He was against the inclusion of Arabic, Persian, and Sanskrit words in the Bengali language.

 In 1903, he joined Nandoor, a Bengali monthly journal as an editor.
 In one of his editorials, he wrote, 'The development of the downtrodden Muslim community will be achieved only through literary activities.
 We invite all Muslim writers in Bangla to join in our endeavour to awaken the Muslims of this country'.

 Ali worked for many departments.
-He is a descendant of Bangal poet Kaykobad (1857).
-He was the chief editor of monthly ‘Nabanoor’(1903–06) with collaborations from M. Asad Ali,M.Hedayetullah and Qazi Imdadul Haq.
+He was the chief editor of monthly 'Nabanoor' (1903–06) with collaborations from M. Asad Ali, M. Hedayetullah and Qazi Imdadul Haq.